It makes sense, if you’re running a business, to only want the best people in your team.

 Granted, it might not be easy to stand when hammering out a report.
 But you can certainly shift to standing for little tasks like checking emails or answering calls.

 Jane Cowan-Harris, an occupational therapist of WorkSpaceIQ shared a useful video on how you can adjust your ergonomic chairs and sit correctly to avoid backpain.
-Here’s a the video:
+Here’s the video:

 7. Exercise at your desk